magento/merchdocs/src/catalog/product-create-grouped.md

 - A grouped product is essentially a collection of simple associated products.

-- Grouped child products can be simple or virtual products **without custom options**.
+- Grouped child products can be simple, downloadable or virtual products **without custom options**.

 - Each item purchased appears individually in the shopping cart, rather than as part of the group.